TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 So what does the above code do?

 1. Line 1 imports the OCSFacility that is already shipped with the TOM Toolkit.
-We want this class because it contains functionality we will re-use in our own implementation.
+You want this class because it contains functionality you will re-use in your own implementation.
 2. Line 4 defines a new class named ``CustomOCSFacility`` that inherits from ``OCSFacility``.
 3. Line 5 sets the name attribute of this class to ``CustomOCS``.
 This is how the TOM facilities modules knows how to reference your facility, and therefor should be unique.
-4. Line 6 defines two new Observation forms, which we will implement in the next section.
+4. Line 6 defines two new Observation forms, which will be implemented in the next section.

-Now we need to tell our TOM where to find our new module so we can use it to submit observations.
-Add (or edit) the following lines to your ``settings.py``:
+Now you need to tell your TOM where to find your new module so you can use it to submit observations.
+Add (or edit) the following lines in your ``settings.py``:

 .. code:: python